romius99/gh-arc-app-deploy/README.md

 If you **do not** have a Azure Arc enabled Kubernetes cluster you can use **any one** of the below option to create one
 1. Follow this [jumpstart scenario](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_k8s/) on your favorite cloud or Kubernetes flavor in an automated fasion
 1. [This](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/quickstart-connect-cluster?tabs=azure-cli) Microsoft document to create a kubernetes cluster and onboard it manually
-1. Manually create a Private cluster on Azure and onboard to Azure Arc.
+1. Manually create a Private cluster on Azure and onboard to Azure Arc. **Ensure you follow the steps in the order and also read the inline comments**.
 You can run these from your developer system with Azure CLI installed.
     ```bash
     # Login to your subscription and ensure you are in the correct subscription
     az login